-51. Sell Your Coffee Mugs
+46. Sell Your Coffee Mugs

 A coffee mug from Disney World can sell for $50 or more, and some collectors pay more than $250 for specific mugs.
 Check those cupboards!

-52. Get Paid to Cry
+47. Get Paid to Cry

-But Rent a Mourner, in the UK, currently supplies “professional, discreet people to attend funerals and wakes,” and my wife tells me it is still a common practice in her native Ecuador.
-So maybe it’s time to start crying all the way to the bank.
+But Rent a Mourner, in the U.K., currently supplies “professional, discreet people to attend funerals and wakes,” and it’s still a common practice in many parts of the world.
+So maybe it’s time to start crying a river of dividends.

 This is not a joke.
 Dressing up as a clown or a princess for birthday parties is big business.
 And while putting on clown shoes might not be your dream gig, you’ll be the one laughing all the way to the bank.
 The average clown salary is about $63,000 a year.